ArduCustom/arducustom.github.io/v/dev/ArduCopter/Parameters.rst

 | *Note: This parameter is for advanced users*

-If the difference between airspeed and ground speed is greater than this value the sensor will be marked unhealthy\.
-Using ARSPD\_OPTION this health value can be used to disable the sensor\.
+This parameter and function is not used by this vehicle\.
+Always set to 0\.

 +-------------------+